nestordemeure/nestordemeure.github.io/content/writing/guides/spaced_repetition.md

 Resources on the topic abound.
 If you want to give it a try, I would recommend giving the following a go:

 * Nicky Case has a [fantastic educational game introducing spaced repetition](https://ncase.me/remember/), it is a great way to understand what it is, how it works, and if it might be a fit for you.
+* As usual, Gwern has a [very good in depth article](https://gwern.net/spaced-repetition) on the topic and the science behind it.
 * Fernando Borretti has a [great article](https://borretti.me/article/effective-spaced-repetition) on how to use the method effectively, giving you further tips on card writing.